postmannen/godaddyupdater/README.md

 * Supports key and secret for godaddy API given as env variables, or provided via flags.
 * Built in run scheduler so no need for Cron.
 Interval set via flag value.
 * Can update both main domain, or sub domain records.
+* Prometheus Exporter for exporting time series data of line status.

 ## flags

+Default is to use env variables for both godaddy key and secret.

 ``` bash
   -auth string